-After training as a tax advisor’s assistant, Simone Menne couldn’t imagine couldn’t imagine doing that for life.: “But I didn’t really know what to do instead – something about art was taboo.
-That’s why she finally enrolled at the University of Kiel in her hometown of Kiel for business administration, at least that had a certain consistency with her education.
+After training as an assistant tax consultant, Simone Menne couldn’t imagine spending a lifetime auditing tax returns: “But I didn’t really know what to do instead – something to do with art was taboo.”
+That’s why she finally enrolled in business administration at university in her hometown of Kiel, at least that had some consistency with her education.
 But then she didn’t enjoy her studies; she only did what was necessary.
-“I’m not a numbers person and I have to learn the numbers quite hard,” says Menne.
+“I’m not a numbers person, and I really need to cram numbers,” Menne said.
 “I was good at statistics, which I found exciting and important.
-I still don’t understand why calculating square roots of numbers are needed in life and work”.
-After her studies, Simone Menne wanted to leave the small manageable port city in northern Germany.
-She applied in Frankfurt am Main for the American conglomerate ITT and got a job in auditing.
-A prerequisite for the recruitment was a good knowledge of English.
-“My boss at the time told me later that he had taken me even though I couldn’t speak English very well at the time,” joked Menne.
-After three years she became restless and wanted to develop further.
-The English was excellent in the meantime.
+What you need root extraction for in life and in a job, I still don’t understand.”
+After graduating, Simone Menne then wanted to get out of the manageable port city in northern Germany.
+She applied to the American conglomerate ITT in Frankfurt am Main and got a job in auditing.
+One requirement for the job was a good command of English.
+“My boss at the time told me later that he took me TROTZ of my English language skills,” Menne jokes.
+After three years, she became restless and wanted to develop her skills.
+The English was excellent by then.

 Leaving the beaten track

-Simone Menne applied for a job advertisement at Lufthansa and calculated that she had few chances of being invited at all.
-Again it was about the position of a financial auditor.
-In this position, she was particularly attracted by the opportunity to travel, because in a globally active company the job also promised foreign assignments in Australia, America or Asia.
-To her great surprise, Simone Menne was invited and suddenly found herself in the inner circle of applicants.
-“At that time I met Christoph Müller, who is now in a leading position with the airline ‘Emirates’, and who had also applied for the position,” Menne recalls.
-He was tall, attractive, self-confident, winning – and a man.
+Simone Menne applied for a job at Lufthansa and thought she had little chance of even being invited.
+Again, it was for the position of financial auditor.
+What appealed to her most about the position was the travel, because in a globally active company, the job also promised assignments abroad in Australia, America or Asia.
+To her great surprise, Simone Menne was invited and suddenly found herself on the shortlist of applicants.
+“At that time, I met Christoph Müller, who is now in a leading position at the airline ‘Emirates,’ and who had also applied for the job,” Menne recalls.
+He was tall, attractive, confident, winning – and a man.
 And Menne thought the race was over.
-But no, Lufthansa hired both of them.
-It was a great time for the financial woman, who loves to travel and get to know new countries and people.
-After some time she applied for a position abroad at Lufthansa in Lagos, Nigeria, which was advertised for three years.
-Not a destination for tender minds, but for Simone Menne it was a dream.
-She had incredible degrees of freedom in her position, got to know exciting people, dropouts and free spirits, and travelled a lot through West Africa.
-“Of course you couldn’t close your eyes to the cruel poverty and crime around you,” says Menne.
-Beggars, lepers, and occasionally corpses on the streets were part of the daily reality.
-After the three years, she was offered a position in Amsterdam, which she refused because it was “too boring”.
-She would rather have stayed in Lagos.
-“I like the risk and I dare to do something,” explains Menne.
+But no, Lufthansa hired them both.
+It was a great time for the finance woman, who loves to travel and get to know new countries and people.
+After some time, she then applied for an overseas position with Lufthansa in Lagos, Nigeria, that was advertised for three years.
+Not a destination for the faint-hearted, but for Simone Menne it was a dream.
+She had incredible degrees of freedom in her position, met exciting people, dropouts and free spirits, and traveled extensively throughout West Africa.
+“Of course, you couldn’t close your eyes to the cruel poverty and crime around you,” Menne says.
+Beggars, lepers, the occasional corpse on the street were part of the daily reality.
+After the three years, she was offered a position in Amsterdam, but turned it down because it was “too boring.”
+She would have preferred to stay on in Lagos.
+“I like the risk and I dare to do something,” Menne explains.

 Lagos was followed by a position in Norderstedt near Hamburg.
-Simone Menne became Managing Director of the subsidiary Lufthansa Revenue Services.
-But here she was not so successful and failed in an IT project, which led to her being dismissed.
-So she went abroad again as CFO of Lufthansa’s external organization, first in Paris, then in London, which she filled very successfully.
+Simone Menne became Managing Director of the subsidiary Lufthansa Revenue Services .
+Here, however, she was not so successful and had failures with an IT project, which led to her dismissal.
+So she went abroad again as Chief Financial Officer of Lufthansa’s external organization, first in Paris, then in London, which she filled very successfully.
 She then moved again to Lufthansa Technik, an industrial company, to take on the role of CFO in the British Midland restructuring case.
-According to Menne, money never played a particularly important role in her professional life.
-Rather, she finds that board members earn too much and has never made a secret of it.
-That’s why she gave up her company affiliation and Lufthansa’s pension entitlements at British Midland in order to authentically try to restructure the company with the employees there and finally, with a heavy heart, organise the sale.
-At that time she also waived her bonus as Chief Financial Officer.
-This, in addition to the willingness to solve difficult tasks, impressed the then Chairman of the Supervisory Board and former CEO of Lufthansa Jürgen Weber.
-And in 2012 he offered her the position of CFO on the Group Executive Board.
-Even though she didn’t know what was happening to her, she accepted the offer.
-“After all, I am also a little bit vain, but in a different way than many male competitors.
-“I think it’s nice to be appreciated and to experience recognition,” says Menne.
-“But I wouldn’t need a big car or a driver.”
-With her new position, Simone Menne was the first CFO of a DAX company in Germany.
-And with that she pushed through the so-called glass ceiling – the invisible barrier that most women still encounter in the course of their careers.
-This barrier usually means the end of a career in middle management, even if the qualification would speak for something higher.
-Reasons for such a “glass ceiling” lie in a still strong preference of male colleagues for the selection of higher positions.
-In order to be able to break through this glass ceiling, it is important to teach girls at an early age how to exploit their opportunities and talents and pursue their goals.
-It is also necessary for women in leadership positions to set an example for young girls and encourage them to break through the upward barrier.
-Women such as Simone Menne, who are committed to equal opportunities for women in management positions.
+Menne says that money has never played a particularly important role in her professional life.
+Rather, she thinks board members earn too much and has never made a secret of that.
+That’s why she gave up her company affiliation and Lufthansa pension rights at British Midland in order to work authentically with the employees there, to try to turn the company around, and finally, with a heavy heart, to organize the sale.
+At that time, she also gave up her bonus as Chief Financial Officer.
+That, in addition to her willingness to solve difficult tasks, had impressed Jürgen Weber, then chairman of the supervisory board and Lufthansa’s previous CEO.
+And in 2012, he then offered her the CFO position on the Group’s Executive Board.
+Even though she didn’t know what hit her, she accepted the offer.
+“After all, I’m also a little bit vain,” but in a different way than many male competitors.
+“I think it’s nice to be appreciated and have recognition,” Menne said.
+“On the other hand, I wouldn’t need a big car or a driver”.
+The new position made Simone Menne the first female CFO of a DAX company in Germany.

 (c) Lufthansa / Oliver Roessler

-No fear of “male circles”, your own courage and capable employees
+No fear of “men’s circles,” her own courage and capable employees

-During Menne’s time as CFO on the Executive Board, there was a “glass ceiling” again, because to this day there is still no female CEO of a German DAX company.
+During Menne’s time as CFO on the board, there was then another “glass ceiling”, because to this day there is still no female CEO of a German DAX company.
 The question is when one of the last male domains will actually fall with the position of CEO.
-In the minds of many decision-makers, women are still a quota cast in the “round tables of male knights”, but they are by no means suitable for the role of “king”.
-Menne explains that in many cases the recruitment policy of executives is also characteristic.
-Before hiring employees whose qualifications could make them dangerous, one prefers to opt for so-called “me-toos”, i.e. small images of oneself.
-You can always keep up with them and keep track of things, but whether or not that will help the company move forward is a different matter.
-That is an outdated management style.
-Today, it is more a question of attracting the best and most innovative employees who can advance the company in competition.
-It is also a matter of promoting employees and exploiting their potential.
-“In principle, people should be given power and leadership responsibility who don’t want power,” emphasizes Menne.
-For example, parents or teachers as career changers.
-They are concerned with getting the best out of their children and supporting them – whether boys or girls.
-Analogous to the CEO above the “glass ceiling”, the positions of chief physician and flight captain, for example, in which women are still a rarity, should be mentioned.
-Politics is different: with Angela Merkel we have had at least the first chancellor in Germany since 2005!
-Simone Menne has never kept her hands off the fact that she dares even more as CFO.
+In the minds of many decision-makers, women are still a quota occupation in the “round tables of the male knights”, but by no means suitable for the role of “king”.
+Menne explains that in many cases the hiring policy of managers is also significant.
+Before hiring employees whose qualifications could be dangerous, they prefer to opt for so-called “metoos,” or little images of themselves.
+You can always keep up with them and maintain an overview, but whether that helps the company is another matter.
+This is an outdated management style.
+Today, it’s much more a matter of attracting the best and most innovative employees who will help the company advance in a competitive environment.
+It’s also a matter of developing employees and tapping their potential.
+“In principle, people should be given power and leadership responsibility who don’t want power,” Menne emphasizes.
+Such as parents or teachers as career changers.
+For them, it’s about getting the best out of the children and encouraging them – whether boys or girls.
+Analogous to the CEO above the “glass ceiling” are, for example, the positions of chief physician and airline captain, in which women are still a rarity.
+The situation is different in politics: with Angela Merkel, we have at least had the first female chancellor in Germany since 2005!
+Simone Menne has never hidden the fact that she thinks she can do even more than CFO.
 “I can also be CEO,” she is convinced.
-At the next change of squadron, however, Lufthansa’s Supervisory Board again opted for a man with the highest position in the Group.
+At the next change of season, however, Lufthansa’s Supervisory Board again opted for a man for the highest position in the Group.

-After a total of five years as CFO at Lufthansa and then at the pharmaceutical company Boehringer Ingelheim, Menne withdrew from operational business in 2017.
-She is still active on four supervisory boards, including BMW and Deutsche Post DHL, and also acts in an advisory capacity, in particular as an expert on finance and digitisation.
-The latter is her hobbyhorse, as she recognized the importance of digitization for the industry at an early stage and has developed into an esteemed expert.
-Simone Menne is particularly focussed on her own gallery in her hometown Kiel.
-She wants to dedicate herself there primarily to young talent and give young artists a platform.
-But now she also has more time to realize herself artistically, which makes her very happy.
-A childhood dream that finally came true.
+After a total of five years as CFO at Lufthansa, then at the pharmaceutical company Boehringer Ingelheim, Menne retired from operations in 2017.
+Today, she is still active on four supervisory boards, including BMW and Deutsche Post DHL, and also works in an advisory capacity, particularly as an expert in finance and digitization.
+The latter is her hobbyhorse, as she recognized the importance of digitization for the industry early on and has become a valued expert.
+However, Simone Menne has her own gallery in her hometown of Kiel particularly close to her heart.
+She wants to devote herself there primarily to young talent and give young artists a platform.
+But she herself now also has more time to realize her artistic potential, which she is very happy about.
+A childhood dream that came true in the end.